TheOdinProject/curriculum/ruby/computer_science/space_complexity.md

 Measuring the complexity of your algorithms, whether time or space, can be difficult.
 It takes practice and consideration.
 For most practice code you write it's not something that will cross your mind, especially as you wrestle with getting your code to work.

 Once your code is working though, and you might be looking to refactor it, it's definitely worth taking a moment to consider if the code is as efficient as it could be.
 Are you creating unnecessary variables?
-Or does your algorithm use a data structure with a worse time complexity for what it's mostly used for than another data structure would have been.
+Or does your algorithm use a data structure with a worse time complexity for what it's mostly used for than another data structure would have been?

 On top of these considerations you also need to balance the readability of your code.
 If you start introducing [memoization](https://en.wikipedia.org/wiki/Memoization) in order to make your code more efficient, does it mean it's much harder to understand?
 Is that trade off worth it?
-Ultimately you need to take a call on it.
+Ultimately you need to make a call on it.
 Our advice would be to consider the readability first, and look to refactor for better efficiency if there is a clear impact on performance.

 ### Assignment